AlexNeugroschl/JAX_Risk_Engine/docs/concepts/architecture.md

 │   │   ├── european_swaption.py          Prices European swaptions
 │   │   ├── bermudan_swaption.py          Prices Bermudan swaptions
 │   │   │                                 (the numeric LGM backward-induction engine)
-│   │   ├── american_swaption.py          Prices American swaptions
+│   │   ├── american_swaption.py          Prices American swaptions (a thin config
+│   │   │                                 wrapper that discretizes the exercise window
+│   │   │                                 and delegates to bermudan_swaption.py)
-│   │   └── treasury.py                   Prices Treasury bills and notes (BondConfig);
+│   │   └── treasury.py                   W1.5 prices Treasury bills and notes
+│   │                                     (BondConfig) by closed-form discounted
+│   │                                     cashflows against one deterministic curve --
-│   │                                     t=0 only -- no scenario cube, no VaR (I-24)
+│   │                                     t=0 only, so no scenario cube and no VaR/ES
+│   │                                     (I-24).
+The only non-JAX pricer here; imports
-│   │                                     (a thin wrapper around bermudan_swaption.py)
+│   │                                     no other pricer
 │   └── risk/
 │       ├── var_es.py                     Computes VaR / Expected Shortfall
 │       └── greeks.py                     Computes Delta / Gamma / Theta / Vega